AashiGarg-tech/Lyrify/README.md

 <div align="center">

-# 🎤 Lyrify
+#  Lyrify

-**A translucent, karaoke-style lyrics overlay that floats above everything on your screen — synced live with Spotify or YouTube.**
+**A translucent, karaoke-style lyrics overlay that floats above everything on your screen that is synced live with Spotify or YouTube.**

 No terminal to keep open once installed.
 No clicking back and forth.
 Just lyrics, always on top, always in sync.